abenevaut/bellum-industria.fr/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within #CVEPDB CMS, please send an e-mail to our contact mailbox at contact@cvepdb.fr.
+If you discover a security vulnerability within #CVEPDB CMS, please send an e-mail to our contact mailbox at [Contact#CVEPDB](mailto:contact@cvepdb.fr).

 ## Who i am